johnb432/Weapons-Balance-NIArms/README_steam.md

 This collection of mods aims to rebalance other mods.
-This rebalancing balances items from NIArms All in One:
+This rebalancing balances items from NIArms All in One (V14 Onwards):
 [list]
 [*] Weapon weight balancing
 [*] Magazine weight balancing